The Wolf Among Us 2: Development

 Upon Telltale's revival by LCG Entertainment, The Wolf Among Us was one of the titles reacquired by LCG, but no announcement was made at that time about the sequel.
 The company announced The Wolf Among Us 2 at The Game Awards 2019.
 The sequel will continue events after the first game, though still remain as a prequel to the comic series.
 The game is being developed in association with AdHoc Studio, formed by former Telltale Games staff, who will focus on the game's narrative and cinematic elements while Telltale will implement the gameplay and other designs.
 In addition to returning Telltale staff, Harrington and Yvette will return to voice Bigby and Snow White, and Jared Emerson-Johnson will compose music for the game.
 The game was being developed on the Unreal Engine 4 before it was upgraded to Unreal Engine 5 during 2023, and will be released in an episodic approach.

-This sequel will be worked completely from scratch, using none of the ideas and initial work that had been done under the former Telltale banner before its closure.
-Unlike the past development cycle approach at the former Telltale where each episode was developed in a standalone fashion, all episodes of The Wolf Among Us 2 are being developed simultaneously.
-The game was set to be released in 2023, but on March 1, 2023, Telltale announced the game would be delayed to 2024.
-The development team decided that switching to Unreal Engine 5 would be "worth the effort" of redoing much of the work that was already done on Unreal Engine 4 due to the abundance of features in a newer version of the engine, the delay decision was made to avoid doing crunch during this switch.
+This sequel would be worked completely from scratch, using none of the ideas and initial work that had been done under the former Telltale banner before its closure.
+Unlike the past development cycle approach at the former Telltale where each episode was developed in a standalone fashion, all episodes of The Wolf Among Us 2 were being developed simultaneously.
+The game was set to be released in 2023, but on March 1, 2023, Telltale announced the game was delayed out of 2023 with reports saying that a new release date was "to be expected" in 2024.
+The development team decided that switching to Unreal Engine 5 would be "worth the effort" of redoing much of the work that was already done on Unreal Engine 4 due to the abundance of features in a newer version of the engine and the delay decision was made to avoid doing crunch during this switch.

+Telltale claimed that while they had to lay off a portion of their team in September 2023 due to "market conditions", work on The Wolf Among Us 2 was ongoing.
+Telltale cinematic artist Jonah Huang, who worked at the studio in both its current and original incarnation, was one of those affected, and claimed the studio "laid most of us off early September".
+Telltale reiterated that The Wolf Among Us 2 was still in development in October 2024 after they denied a claim that the game was on the verge of cancellation.